aaronlelevier/aaronlelevier.github.io/_posts/2018-06-05-intro-to-graphs.md

 An example of this is Twitter.
 In Twitter you can follow someone, and they can follow you.
 In this case the relationship could be in both directions, but not necessarily.

-# Graph Data Structures
+# Graph Matricies

-There are many types of data structures that can be used with graphs and server different purposes for storing graph information for performant lookups.
+Different types of matrices can be used to represent a single graph's information.
+These matricies can be used to compute different information and for performant lookups.

+It is importatant to note that a single matrix may or may not be an [isomophism](https://en.wikipedia.org/wiki/Isomorphism) of the graph.
+This means that all information about the graph may not be represented in a single matrix.
+Diagonal matrices, for example, tell the number of incoming edges per node, but not which nodes are connected.

 ## Adjacency Matrix